-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Students have opportunities for social interaction, regardless of need.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Students have opportunities for social interaction, regardless of need.
 Students belong to a tutor group and participate in group activities.
 Students are encouraged to participate in Inter- House competitions.
 Students are encouraged to become members of the student council.
-Students are invited to complete the Duke of Edinburgh Award Scheme and/or can become sports leaders.
-Students are invited on trips, visits and other experiences.
-Students are encouraged to take part in after school clubs, events and competitions to enhance their social interactions.
 The Harbour is staffed and made available for vulnerable children and they are encouraged to interact with others.
 Students coming to the Harbour during lunch times are encouraged to eat lunch together and discuss topics.
-After lunch, they are encouraged to play board games to develop the skills needed for successful social interactions.
-The environment in the Harbour is positive and supportive.
-Sporting events such as Project Ability provide opportunities for social interactions.
-TAs working with individual students support the development of their social skills and ensure that the social interactions are positive.
+After lunch, they are encouraged to play board games to develop the skills TAs working with individual students support the development of their social skills and ensure that the social interactions are positive.
 Support from outside agencies such as the ASD team offer specialist support to develop social interactions.
-TAs use social stories for those students with complex social difficulties.
-TAs help students to understand both their own feelings and those of others.